hujunfang888/Project-rotation1/QC_summary.md

 This page summarizes the QUAST and fastqc (Illumina) output statistics for barcode01 using three different assembly strategies.

+### Note on barcode05 QC

+We did not perform separate FastQC or QUAST quality control for barcode05 due to time and resource constraints.
+However, barcode05 was assembled using Illumina reads only, and the successful Prokka annotation suggests that the data quality was sufficient for downstream analysis.

 ---

 ## Barcode01 – Hybrid